 Jean-Jacques Rousseau –

-Finally, Rousseau reminds us thatman cannot foresee and satisfy 100% a good education.
-Indeed, man does not master the education of nature, he masters only a little and in some respects the education of things, and he is not even certain to master totally the education of men.“Who can hope to direct entirely the speech and actions of all those who surround a child ?”
+Finally, Jean-Jacques Rousseau reminds us that man cannot foresee and satisfy 100% of a good education.
+Indeed, man does not master the education of nature, he masters only a little and in some respects the education of things, and he is not even certain to master totally the education of men.“Who can hope to direct entirely the speech and actions of all those who surround a child?”

-- Summary of the 1st book of Rousseau’s Social Contract
+- Summary of the Social Contract by Jean-Jacques Rousseau

-- The Family, the oldest of societies – Rousseau
+- The Family, the oldest of societies – Jean-Jacques Rousseau

-- A state of nature in Rousseau ?
+- A state of nature in Jean-Jacques Rousseau?

 - The most useful and important rule for raising a child – Jean-Jacques Rousseau

 - The best legislation in the world?
-The French motto! – Rousseau
+The French motto! – Jean-Jacques Rousseau